We provided grants directly to carers who support those affected by mental illness living in Scotland.

 The camp included a range of daytime and evening activities as well as one-to-one and group sessions with Scottish Huntington’s Association Specialist Youth Advisors, on the issues surrounding Huntington’s disease and being a young carer.

-We provided social and recreational activities for children and young people with multiple support needs, who live across Ross-shire and Sutherland.
+We provided Out of School Groups for children and young people with multiple support needs living within the rural Ross-shire area.

 The groups were held in local leisure centres and community venues and provided activities and social contact, our group enabled young people to increase their social skills, while offering regular breaks for parents and carers.

 SNAP provided fun leisure activities of 6 hours at weekends and weekend breaks of 48 and 28 hours to children aged 5 to 20 with multiple support needs.